MichaelELeonard/Python-API-Challenge/README.md

 ##### Link to VacationPY code - https://github.com/MichaelELeonard/python-api-challenge/blob/main/VacationPyWorking.ipynb

-In this deliverable, weather data skills were used to plan future vacations.
+In this deliverable, the weather data was used to plan future vacation destinations.
 This was accomplished using Jupyter notebooks, the geoViews Python library, and the Geoapify API.

 ## The map displays a point for every city in the city DataFrame.
 The size of the point correlates to the humidity in each city.